Emergence of solitons from many-body photon bound states in quantum nonlinear media: Array of two-level atoms

 \section{Array of two-level atoms}

-As a first example of a quantum nonlinear medium, we consider an array of two-level atoms~(TLA) where the atomic Hamiltonian is simply given by $H_a=(\omega_{eg}-i\Gamma_0/2)\sum_n\hat\sigma_{eg}^n\hat\sigma_{ge}^n$.
+As a first example of a quantum nonlinear medium, we consider an array of two-level atoms~(TLA) where the atomic Hamiltonian is simply given by $\hat H_a=(\omega_{eg}-i\Gamma_0/2)\sum_n\hat\sigma_{eg}^n\hat\sigma_{ge}^n$.
 In particular, we focus on the ideal waveguide QED scenario of low dissipation, $\Gamma_0\rightarrow 0$.
 In this regime there is a non-negligible probability that two propagating photons can interact simultaneously with the same atom inducing a nonlinear optical response.
 Motivated by the previous discussion, we will first calculate the single-excitation dispersion relation, in order to identify energy gaps in which two-excitation bound states might exist, and proceed to calculate their spectrum.
-We then investigate the many-excitation limit numerically.
-We will consider both cases of a bidirectional waveguide, $\Gamma_L=\Gamma_R=\Gamma/2$, and chiral waveguide coupling $\Gamma_L=0$, $\Gamma_R=\Gamma$.
+We then consider the many-excitation limit observing numerically the emergence of a propagating soliton.
+We will consider both cases of a chiral waveguide coupling, $\Gamma_L=0$ and $\Gamma_R=\Gamma$, where the results for multiple excitations are exactly known from the Bethe ansatz for photons~\cite{mahmo_calajo}, and a bidirectional waveguide, $\Gamma_L=\Gamma_R=\Gamma/2$.